learnbyexample/Ruby_Scripting/chapters/Arrays.md

 * `&` operator will return common elements between two arrays
 * `|` operator will return union of two arrays
-* this is similar to set union, there won't be duplicate elements in output
+* these are similar to set operations, there won't be duplicate elements in output

 ```ruby
 >> nums = [3, 2, 4, 1, 78, 42]